 Yield: About 8 pints

-1. Wash cucumbers.
-Cut 1/16-inch slice off blossom end and discard.
-Cut cucumbers in ¼-inch slices.
+- Wash cucumbers.
+Cut a 1/16-inch slice off the blossom end and discard.
+Cut cucumbers into ¼-inch slices.

-2. Combine vinegar, sugar, salt, celery, and mustard seeds in large saucepan.
+- Combine vinegar, sugar, salt, celery, and mustard seeds in a large saucepan.
 Bring mixture to a boil.
-Reduce heat and keep pickling solution hot until used.
+Reduce heat and keep the pickling solution hot until used.

-3. Place 2 slices of onion and ½ dill head on bottom of each pint jar.
-Fill jars with cucumber slices, leaving ½-inch headspace.
-Add 1 slice of onion and ½ dill head on top.
+- Place two slices of onion and ½ dill head on the bottom of each pint jar.
+Fill jars with cucumber slices, leaving ½ inch of headspace.
+Add one slice of onion and ½ dill head on top.

-4. Pour hot pickling solution over cucumbers, leaving ¼-inch headspace.
+- Pour hot pickling solution over cucumbers, leaving ¼ inch of headspace.

 Updated 2008 by Christine Kendle, Extension Educator, Family and Consumer Sciences; Daniel Remley, Extension Educator, Family and Consumer Sciences; and Katharine Shumaker, Extension Educator, Family and Consumer Sciences.